aaronbloomfield/ccc/hws/auction/index.md

     - `auctionCloseEvent()`: when `closeAuction()` is successfully called
     - `higherBidEvent()`: when a new (and higher) bid is placed on an NFT via `placebid()`

-Formally the task is to develop an `Auctioneer` contract that implements the following `AuctionManager` interface below.
-The provided [AuctionManager.sol](AuctionManager.sol.html) ([src](AuctionManager.sol)) file has more comments for this interface.
+Formally the task is to develop an `Auctioneer` contract that implements the following `IAuctioneer` interface below.
+The provided [IAuctioneer.sol](IAuctioneer.sol.html) ([src](IAuctioneer.sol)) file has more comments for this interface.

 ```